civboot/civboot/README.md

 facilities were destroyed?
 How would we adapt if there was a disruption to the worldwide internet?
 If there were a world war which lasted for 10 years, would civilization be able to recover, having not been able to build consumer hardware during that time?

 Computers are unreliable things and the only way to build them at the complexity modern civilization demands is to use more computers to control their fabrication.
 Modern software is compiled using large binaries which were obtained and stored from a previous compiler.
 It is no longer possible to "start from scratch" on a huge percentage of what makes modern civilization what it is, which means that a disruption to any part of this chain may be unrecoverable.

 ## Goals
-The Civboot dream is that any group of 5000 or more individuals could be freely given the tools and knowledge necessary to create the building blocks of modern civilization.
+The Civboot dream is that any group of 500 or more individuals could be freely given the tools and knowledge necessary to create the building blocks of modern civilization.
 There are five "levels" of achievement in this plan.
 Attaining a certain level does not require deprecating the previous one, in fact each level should work to improve and build upon the levels below it to make them simpler and easier to understand.

-There are five "levels" which a Civboot can strive to attain
+These are the 5 Civboot levels:

 - A level 1 Civboot would allow every human community to have ownership of the technology needed for a modern civilization as we know it today.
+It is what was described previously in this document.
-- A level 2 "Eco" Civboot would help guard against ecological collapse in the next 100+ years.
-A level 3 Civboot would nearly guarantee that human flourishing could continue far into the future, and prevent ecological collapse permanently.
+- A level 2 "Eco" Civboot would provide cheap renewable energy to help guard against ecological collapse in the next 100+ years.
+- A level 3 "Bioboot" Civboot would provide automated verticle/greenhouse farming and nearly guarantee that human flourishing could continue far into the future, and prevent ecological collapse permanently.
 - A level 4 "Tunnel" Civboot would guard against nearly any kind of extermination event that did not seriously damage the earth's crust while also improving our ability to coexist with the ecosystem even further.
-- A level 5 "Space" (a.k.a Star Trek) Civboot would mean humanity is a fully open space faring civilization.
+- A level 5 "Space"  Civboot would mean humanity is a fully open space faring civilization.

 Each level represents the different aspirations which Civboot strives for.
-Its primary goal is to be a tool which allows any group of people to learn and understand every layer of technology upon which civilization can be built, with aspirations about what the future of civilization can be.
-Each goal serves the four purposes of civboot for the kind of future it hopes to help create.
+Its primary goal is to be a repository of tools and knolwedge which allows any group of people to learn and understand every layer of technology upon which civilization can be built, with aspirations about what the future of civilization _can_ be.

 The full definition of each level is defined below

 - **Level 0 - Today**: this is where we are right now.
 The tools and knowledge to build civilization theoretically exists, as we are living in a global civilization that uses those tools and knowledge to recreate and improve itself.
 - **Level 0+ - demonstrated layers**: each layer of a finished Civboot should be demonstrated, using technology which is expected to be possible from the layers below it.
   - For example, creating a CPU fab will take a long time -- so developing software that is expected to work on the future self-made hardware should be done first
   - Documentation may be scattered, but the hope should be to simplify as much as possible at this stage to make level 1 smoother.

-- **Level 1 - First Civboot**: the creation of a Civboot, which is capable of recreating itself using only itself along with 300 untrained individuals given raw materials and 5 years of focused time
+- **Level 1 - First Civboot**: the creation of a Civboot, which is capable of recreating itself using only itself along with 500 untrained individuals, given raw materials and 5 years of focused time
   - Likely very basic technology using extremely simple design
   - Represents a distillation of current knowledge into what is necessary to build civilization from scratch.

 - **Level 2 - Eco Civboot**: a Civboot which uses only renewable energy and can recycle 90% or more of (at least) its own components
   - Builds on Level 1 with some more complex but productive processes, requiring more expertise
   - Caps increased to 1000 focused untrained individuals and 5 years

-- **Level 3 - Farm Civboot**: a Civboot which can provide near autonomous agriculture which can recycle organic matter (aka waste) from human sources and loses 95%+ less water than conventional agriculture
+- **Level 3 - Bioboot** which can provide near autonomous agriculture and recycle organic matter (aka waste) from human sources and loses 95%+ less water than conventional agriculture
   - Allows for self sufficiency and ecological sustainability nearly anywhere on the surface of the planet in a variety of ecological conditions
   - Further builds upon level 2, likely requiring some form of machine learning and automation using (at least) visual recognition -- such as automated vertical farms
   - Caps increased to 1500 focused untrained individuals and 7 years

 - **Level 4 - Tunnel Civboot**: a Civboot which can support a colony of 30,000 people living underground with 99%+ recycling of all materials the civilization needs including materials as well as food, water, air and 100% renewable energy.
   - Essentially a refinement of Level 3 with some additional technology (i.e. tunnel making, mining, more automation, etc)
   - This could be used as a foundation for "spaceship earth", giving all humans